Visitor Visa

-A long-stay visitor visa (Visa de Long Séjour – Visiteur) allows non-EU citizens to stay in France for more than three months without engaging in any professional activities.
+A long-stay visitor visa (visa de long séjour “visiteur”) allows non-EU nationals to stay in France for more than three months without taking up professional activity in France.

 Two Main Types